Dutch employment law: Negotiating and ending an employment contract

 It does this by stipulating that an indefinite contract exists by operation of law after three contracts have been issued with interruption periods between contracts of no longer than six months - a fourth contract then automatically becomes indefinite.
-Or after two years of being in service - after which the employee is considered to be in indefinite service by operation of law.
+Or after three years of being in service - after which the employee is considered to be in indefinite service by operation of law.

 No probation period is allowed for contracts of less than six months.
 For contracts between six months and two years, a probation period of one month is allowed.
 For indefinite contracts or contracts of more than two years, a maximum probation period of two months is allowed.

 Notice is given per the end of the month.
 The length of notice an employee receives is dependent upon how long they have been working for the company.
 A one month notice period needs to be given to employees who have been in service for less than 5 years, two months for employment of 5-10 years, three months for 10-15 years and four months for an employment service of longer than 15 years.

 For the employee, this is different.
 If an employee wishes to leave a job the notice period is usually one month.
 If that notice period is extended, which needs to be done in writing (in the contract) and for a period of no longer than six months, the notice period for the employer should be double the notice period of the employee.

 Non-competition clauses are, in principle, no longer allowed in temporary contracts.
 If there is a need to incorporate one nonetheless, the rule of exception is that it has to be accompanied by a detailed explanation and tailored to the specific function.
 Due to the complexity of this rule, it is well advised to consult a legal specialist.

 Employers should be aware, that under Dutch law, an employee who becomes sick has the right to the continuation of their salary payment during sickness for a maximum of two years.